 From: Oak Park, CA

 Aug 7, 2010

 Did it in 6 long pitches, shortest around 150' and longest at approx 190' with one 60 m rope.
-Went past the piton with rusty decrepit O-ring (still there but placed own gear just below instead) and encountered the single bolt (belayed there with supplement gear on a comfortable standing stance atop small flat-top step-ledge) that Chris Owen mentioned; and regarding the V-groove above, was able to bring feet up as high as possible and reach left to pluck a yellow WC Zero (about blue Alien size) into a perfectly sized thin splitter crack before pulling the tricky move, which didn't feel too bad with good gear at chest level.
+Went past the piton with rusty decrepit O-ring (still there but placed own gear just below instead) and encountered the single bolt that Chris Owen mentioned.
+Regarding the V-groove above, pulling the tricky move didn't feel too bad with tiny but solid gear around chest level.
 Very enjoyable route.
 Full value, and then some.